University of Waterloo Faculty of Engineering: Design Days

+Design Teams

+Waterloo Aerial Robotics Group

+The Waterloo Aerial Robotics Group (WARG) is a student-led design team, specializing in creating unmanned autonomous drones for competition in the annual AEAC.

 Waterloo Engineering Heritage Project

-In 2022, the Faculty launched Waterloo Engineering's Heritage Project.
+In 2022, the faculty launched Waterloo Engineering's Heritage Project.
 Led by Dean Mary Wells, the project will feature a collection of recordings made with former deans - including at 2015 interview with Pearl Sullivan - faculty members and others who will share their Waterloo Engineering experiences and perspectives of the past.
 The recordings will be available on the university's archives site beginning in early 2023.